-Emerging Priorities: Key priorities that have emerged for East Hardwick based on community input include:
+Emerging Priorities: Key priorities for Comfort & Image (which, as indicated above, includes stormwater and wastewater initiatives) that have emerged for East Hardwick based on community input include:

 - Improve stormwater collection and treatment to protect properties and riverbank erosion during rain and runoff events. - Provide Park areas including Overlook Park and access to the river. - Consider the need for a village-wide wastewater system. - Maintain and improve the Village water system.